Fountain of Neptune, Bologna: History

 The construction of the fountain was commissioned by the Cardinal Legate Charles Borromeo, to symbolize the fortunate recent election of Borromeo's uncle as Pope Pius IV.
 To clear space for the fountain, an entire edifice had to be demolished.

 The design and assembly of the fountain was completed by the Palermitan architect Tommaso Laureti in 1563.
 The fountain was completed in 1565.
 The over-life-size bronze figure of the god Neptune was completed and fixed in place around 1566.
 The statue was an early design by Giambologna, who had submitted a model for the Fountain of Neptune in Florence, but had lost the commission to Baccio Bandinelli.

 Description

 Neptune Fountain has its base on three steps, on which it is situated a tank made of the local boulder and covered by marble of Verona.
-In the centre of the tank, there is a base where there are four Nereids who holding their breasts, from which jets of water emerge.
+In the centre of the tank, there is a base where there are four Nereids holding their breasts, from which jets of water emerge.
 The base is decorated with pontifical emblems, ornaments that – connected to four cherubs – hold dolphins (which are allegorical representation of major rivers from the then-known corners of the world: the Ganges, the Nile, the Amazon River, and the Danube.
 In the centre of this base raises the majestic figure of the Neptune sculpted by Giambologna's; the statue is a typical expressions of the manneristic theatricality.